-Operations and maintenance activities do not improve the condition of assets, but rather enable the transport network to deliver its service levels as related to its transport function.
+Operations and maintenance activities do not improve the condition of assets but rather enable the transport network to deliver its service levels as related to its transport function.

-For the Levels of Service delivered on a day-to-day nature (i.e. responding to customer requests for maintenance faults and responding to localised asset failures), these intervention levels are currently documented in Council's maintenance management system.
+For the Levels of Service delivered on a day-to-day nature (i.e. responding to customer requests for maintenance faults and responding to localised asset failures), these intervention levels5 are currently documented in Council's maintenance management system.
 At present, Council considers that these current operations and maintenance service levels meet the community's needs and expectations.

-The Improvement Plan identifies that Council will undertake a formal review of these operations and maintenance activities which will be formally documented in a Transport Service Framework.
+As part of the 2022 Improvement Plan, Council has commenced a formal review of these operations and maintenance activities which are being formally documented in a Transport Service Framework.